Immigration and Asylum

 What is Immigration Control?

-Examples of problems that people coming into the country may need advice on are:
+Problems that people coming into the country may need advice on are:

 - getting permission to stay in the UK for longer than they originally intended